christianjensenv/christianjensenv.github.io/essays/Being-efficient-with-asking-questions.md

 very easily.
 The "j" integer doesn't increment, therefore the while loop is always true.
 It’s not helpful that the question asker doesn’t say how he got to this point or what he’s making the code for, it almost seems like an example of someone posting a homework question on StackOverflow.
-With all the information you’d wish for, at your fingertips, a simple question like this doesn’t need to be on StackOverflow
+With all the information you’d wish for, at your fingertips, a simple question like this doesn’t need to be on StackOverflow.

 ## Negative outcomes

 The negative outcomes that come from a question like this are all the backlash that it generates.
 The community will answer a question like this with passive-aggressiveness, or people treating you as if you are stupid.
-If you look at some of the responses you would see
+If you look at some responses you would see
-“Does j++ ring any bells?“ Having a horde of programmers answer your question with the same answer and no variation, that is a punishment in itself.
+“Does j++ ring any bells?“ Having a horde of programmers answers your question with the same answer and no variation, that is a punishment in itself.

 ## An example of a good question